 5. Explore cheap

 If you plan on visiting several museums and art galleries in the Tokyo region, the Grutt Pass is a well worth purchase for savings.
-With only ￥2,200, you can get admission and discounts to 99 facilities: 82 museums, 3 zoos, an aquarium, and 13 gardens.
+For only ￥2,200, you can get free admission and/or discounts to 99 facilities: 82 museums, 3 zoos, an aquarium, and 13 gardens.
 Some of the popular facilities which the Grutt Pass provides the admission include Ueno Zoo, Sankeien Garden, Edo Tokyo Museum, and National Museum of Emerging Science and Innovation (Miraikan), and the discount for the National Museum of Nature and Science, Tokyo National Museum, and National Museum of Modern Art, Tokyo.

 6. Shop cheap